21-Coding/CSS-Styles/README.md

 ## Support and contact details

-Contact melbrng@gmail.com for any issues encountered.
+Contact melbrng@gmail.com or ddyoumans@icloud.com for any issues encountered.

 ## Technologies Used